Time/date periods

 ReTrainDays

 Interval in days for automatically retraining a live trading system (Zorro S required; default: 0 = no automatic retraining).
-Set this to the duration of the WFO test period for keeping a WFO trained system in sync with the market.
+Set this to the duration of the WFO test period for keeping a WFO trained system in sync with the market when it trades unsupervised for a long time.
+The retraining interval starts with the session start.

 GapDays

-Maximum allowed gap in days in the historic prices and in the downloaded price data (default: 0 = no gap checking).
+Maximum allowed gap in days in the historical prices and in downloaded price data (default: 0 = no gap checking).
 Set this to 2 or above in order to check the price curve for gaps and inconsistencies, and give an Error 047 message if any are detected.
-Weekends and international holidays are except from gap checking.
-Gaps of 1 day are normal in historic prices due to national holidays.
+Weekends and Holidays are except from gap checking.
+Gaps of 1 day are normal in historical prices when market holidays are not set up in the Holidays array (see below).

 StartWeek